Last Updated on April 15, 2026 by Indoor Plant Nook

 - Repotting pots or trays — if previously used (see cross-contamination section)

-Gloves, while not “tools” in the traditional sense, should also be clean or disposable to prevent hand-to-root pathogen transfer.
+Gloves, while not tools in the traditional sense, should also be clean or disposable to prevent hand-to-root pathogen transfer.

-The Best Sterilization Methods for Bonsai Tools
+The Best Methods for Bonsai Tool Sterilization

 1. Isopropyl Alcohol (70% – 91%) — The Gold Standard